uzyovoys/zenbot/_pages/messengers/telegram.md

 {% include note.html text="Note that Zenbot will track only identifiers of inputs.
 So if the matched input has not an \"id\" attribute, it will not be tracked." %}

+## Variables
+Each time Zenbot receives a request from Telegram, it produces a set of special variables.

+- `req_telegram_token` - your Telegram bot Token
+- `req_telegram_chat` - current Telegram chat identifier